VinayakBagaria/Restarted-Web-Dev/README.md

 # Restarted-Web-Dev

-Some CSS tryouts to bring out easy and awesome animations and designs. `No extra stuff used other than ones available.`
+Some CSS tryouts to bring out easy and awesome animations and designs. `No extra modules/packages used other than ones available.`

 ## Ambivalence II Monday